This time it is different

 It’s true; some of the specific events that we are experiencing today are different.
 September 11th was the worst act of terrorism in history; the threat of nuclear war in the east; the corporate scandals of Enron and Worldcom; a technology meltdown of this magnitude; the lingering effects of Y2K.
 All of these events have contributed to the negativity in the last couple of years.

 It is true these events may not have occurred in the past and every new event has no specific historical base.
-However, it is important to recognize that markets, countries, economies, industries and companies have all gone through new incidences of unprecedented history.
+However, it is important to recognize that markets, countries, economies, industries, and companies have all gone through new incidences of unprecedented history.
 They have gone through wars, albeit different wars.
 They have gone through scandals, depressions, recessions, terrorism, politics, bear markets and bull markets.

 While I acknowledge that times are tough and times are different, the fact that they are different does not mean that a bull market will never come.
 It does not mean that the market cannot recover its losses.
 It does not ensure that stock markets will never reach their highs again.

 Not long ago, many pundits and investors were preaching the merits of technology.
 I remember writing articles of caution and people saying that this time it is different.
 Technology would never crumble because of how it has changed our lives.
 Technology makes life more efficient and convenient.
-It’s different this time because technology has touched our entire lives, from the food we eat, to the cars we drive to the manufacturing of homes, to the luxuries that enhance our lifestyle.
+It’s different this time because technology has touched our entire lives, from the food we eat to the cars we drive to the manufacturing of homes, to the luxuries that enhance our lifestyle.
 All these things are true, yet what does not change is that everything goes in cycles.

 The story of Nortel

 Let me tell you a true story about a friend of mine.
 Back in February of 2000, one of my friends approached me casually asking about some investment advice.
 The question was whether or not Nortel was a good buy at roughly $80 per share.
 Now to put this in context, most people in February of 2002 were overly optimistic about technology and Nortel.
-Arguably Nortel was in an euphoric state.
+Arguably Nortel was in a euphoric state.
 In retrospect, we know that this was an emotional belief.

 I told my friend that I did not own the holding myself in my stock portfolio because I thought it might be overpriced.
 My logic simply stemmed from the fact that Nortel had gone from $15 per share to $80 per share in just over a year and no investment can sustain that type of momentum.
 I reiterated one of my favorite principles to investing that everything goes in cycles – what goes up will come down and what goes down will eventually come up.